Salva05/ioverse/README.md

    Enter the required details when prompted (email can remain empty).
 This user will have administrative access to manage the application.

+   > [!IMPORTANT]
+   >
+   > To grant this user access to the application's functionalities, you must manually register the **OpenAI API key** in the admin panel.
+Navigate to the "Users" tab, select the admin user you just created, and locate the **API Key** field at the bottom of the user details page.
+Enter the API key in this field to ensure it is correctly associated with the user for service usage.
+   >
+   > Alternatively, you can create a new user from scratch by following the in-app sign-up instructions.

 ### 3. Set Up the Frontend

 From the base project directory, navigate into the frontend folder: